We’re here to help

-If you're worried that you're spending too much on gambling, there are steps you can take to help yourself.
+If you are worried about how gambling is impacting you, there are steps you can take to help yourself:

 - Pay your important bills as soon as possible after pay day, so you’re less likely to gamble that money.

 - Think about planning other things to do at times when you might be tempted to gamble (such as sporting activities or seeing friends who don’t gamble, for example).

-- Don’t bottle up your concerns: talk to someone - a friend, a close family member, a colleague at work or a professional.
+- Don’t bottle up your concerns: Talk to someone, whether it’s a friend, a family member, a colleague or a professional.

-If you have a debit or cash card, we can reduce your daily cash withdrawal limit at the cash machine from the standard £300 to £0 or £60.
-This may help you to reduce access to cash where your circumstances may need it.
+- If you have a debit or cash card, we can reduce your daily cash withdrawal limit at the cash machine from the standard £300 to £0 or £60.
+This may help you to reduce access to cash when you may need it.
 To arrange this, please speak with us in branch or call us